react-native-community/discussions-and-proposals/proposals/0000-out-of-npm-artifacts.md

 Ideally we could create a container, which separate layer per artifact (i.e. one for Hermes iOS tarball, one for React Native Android, etc).
 Each layer will be a .tar.gz file we can freely populate.

+#### Prototype

+A prototype of this solution is available at [cortinico/space-unlimited-space](https://github.com/cortinico/space-unlimited-space).
+The repo will showcase how to publish and retrieve arbitrary tarballs using HTTP without authentication.

 #### Pro

 * Elegant solution which relies on the Github infrastructure and doens’t involve external services (no need to auth, sign, or interact with new services).